k21971/CrecelleHack/doc/variantfixes.md

 - Kobolds have been altered to skew closer to their appearance in early editions of D&D as well as anime like Record of Lodoss War.
 This is to say that their doglike features have been emphasized.
+- Water trolls have a generation probability of zero, allowing them to spawn in certain branches and biomes.

 ## Item Changes
 - Implemented the weapon size system, extremely similar to the one that